-- A Visitor is an individual who, though not enrolled in any LSU Health Shreveport school or compensated by LSU Health Shreveport, is given access to property, facilities, and/or information systems, at the discretion of LSU Health Shreveport, for a specific period of time for collaborative or educational purposes.
+- A Visitor is an individual who, though not enrolled in any LSU Health Shreveport school or compensated by LSU Health Shreveport, is given access to property, facilities, at the discretion of LSU Health Shreveport, for a specific period of time for collaborative or educational purposes.
 Visitors may not perform any patient care.
 Visitors are neither earning academic credit nor considered employees, and are not entitled to wages or benefits.
 There are two categories of Visitors LSU Health Shreveport: Guest and Observer.

 - A Guest is a Visitor who is at LSU Health Shreveport for a short term (generally five days or less) and for a specific event (e.g., serving as a guest lecturer, delegation member, site visitor, or similar) at the invitation of LSU Health Shreveport.
-The intake and supervision of Guests is a school responsibility.
+The intake and supervision of Guests is a host department responsibility.
 Departments are not required to submit an application to the LSU Health Shreveport administration for Guests.
 Guests may not be issued an access badge and must be escorted by LSU Health Shreveport employees while on campus.
 The host department should inform the guest of possible exposure risks, protective measures, and personal responsibility for any costs of needed healthcare.
 No application fee is required of a Visitor who comes to LSU Health Shreveport as a Guest.

 - An Observer is a Visitor who observes LSU Health Shreveport operations for educational or training purposes that primarily benefit the Observer.